HU-TI-DEV/TI-S4/software/vision_en_AI/OpenCV.md

 Please note: you run this command in the prompt of the powershell.
 If you have already mounted a hd in your container (or made a coupling in vs code) you could do this probably much easier!

-In my case I have put example1.png in the same folder as my gz_transport example:
+In my case I have put example1.png in the same folder as my gz_transport example<sup>1</sup>:
 ```
 docker cp example1.png f1d965431e05:/root/gz_transport_tutorial/
 ```